vladski/laravel-sms-clicksend/README.md

 ## Usage

-Use the channel in your `via()` method inside the notification - see example:
+Use ClickSendChannel in `via()` method inside your notification classes.
+Example:

 ```php
 namespace App\Notifications;

 use Illuminate\Notifications\Notification;